NVIDIA/aistore/docs/overview.md

 ---

 ### Backend Provider
-Backend provider (or simply **backend**) is an abstraction, and simultaneously an API-supported option that differentiates between "remote" (e.g., `s3://`) and "this cluster" (`ais://`) buckets with respect to a given AIS cluster.
-AIS [supports multiple storage backends](images/supported-backends.png) including its own.
+Backend Provider is a designed-in backend interface [abstraction](https://github.com/NVIDIA/aistore/blob/main/core/backend.go) and, simultaneously, an API-supported option that allows to delineate between _remote_ and _local_ buckets with respect to a given AIS cluster.

+AIS [supports multiple storage backends](images/supported-backends.png) including its own (`ais://@uuid` or `ais://@alias` for remote clusters).

-> See [providers](providers.md) for the current list of supported clouds and instructions on chaining AIS clusters.
+> See [providers](/docs/providers.md) for the current list of supported clouds and instructions on chaining AIS clusters.

 ---